-int LSloadVarPriorities(pLSmodel pModel, int panCprior) --- --
+int LSloadVarPriorities(pLSmodel pModel, int panCprior) --- -- variables.
+The global solver makes use of priorities on both continuous and integer variables.

 Name Description

 pModel A pointer to an instance of LSmodel.

 panCprior A pointer to a vector containing the priority of each column in the given model.
 The length of this vector is equal to the number of variables in the model.
 A valid priority value is any nonnegative integer value.
 Variables with higher priority values are given higher branching priority.